Coonipper Creek

 Coonipper Creek is a stream in the U.S. state of Mississippi.
+It lies near the hamlets of Sumrall, Mississippi and De Soto, Mississippi and is situated at an elevation of approximately 51 meters (167 feet) above sea level.

 Coonipper is a name derived from the Choctaw language purported to refer to the "name of a weed which grows in low grounds".
 A variant name is "Coonupy Creek".